Robert Morris (financier): Newburgh Conspiracy

 Even after implementing several financial reforms, Morris was unable to pay the soldiers of the Continental Army.
 The chief issue, aside from the unwillingness of the states to amend the Articles of Confederation, was the unwillingness of the states to supply adequate funding; many states refused to furnish any funds at all.
 The Bank of North America provided some loans, but eventually refused to furnish more funds until previous loans were paid off.
 Morris's efforts were further complicated by France's reluctance to extend more loans, as well as a drop-off in American trade, caused in part by British naval operations.
 In December 1782, shortly after the apparent defeat of the proposed amendment to allow the national government to levy a tariff, General Alexander McDougall led a delegation that presented a petition for immediate payment on behalf of the Continental Army.
 While Morris helped temporarily defuse the crisis by offering the soldiers one month's pay, the petition reflected widespread unhappiness in the Continental Army at the continued lack of pay.
 Some Nationalists, including Gouverneur Morris, believed that only the discontent of the army could force the adoption of the amendment authorizing Congress to impose a tariff.

-In March, Colonel Walter Stewart delivered the "Newburgh Address," in which he urged members of the Continental Army to rise up against Congress and demand payment.
+In March, Colonel Walter Stewart delivered the "Newburgh Address", in which he urged members of the Continental Army to rise up against Congress and demand payment.
 Washington prevented a mutiny by assuring the soldiers that they would eventually be paid.
 In the aftermath of the near-mutiny, Morris denied that he had played any role in fomenting insurrection.
-Nonetheless, most historians believe that Morris was one of three leaders of the "Newburgh Conspiracy, along with Alexander Hamilton and Gouverneur Morris.
+Nonetheless, most historians believe that Morris was one of three leaders of the Newburgh Conspiracy, along with Alexander Hamilton and Gouverneur Morris.
 Jack N. Rakove emphasizes the leadership of Robert Morris.
+However, this conclusion overlooks several exculpatory facts: Morris supplied $800,000 in his own notes to pay the soldiers in an effort to avoid discontent in the Army; the address was written by Major Armstrong, aide-de-camp to General Gates, both anti-Morris partisans; Armstrong went on to become a favorite of the Constitutionalists of Pennsylvania, who later made him their Clerk of the Assembly; and Morris's most bitter enemy, Arthur Lee, promoted articles published by anonymous partisans (probably Lee himself) in the Freeman's Journal, attacking Morris.
+Blaming Morris had all the ear-marks of an early misinformation campaign designed to shift the blame for a failed and unpopular mutiny.